Steven Gaines: Career

 In 1973, the same year Marjoe was published, Gaines became editor of Circus, a national teeny-bopper rock and roll magazine, and he also began a four-year run as the "Top of the Pop" columnist for the New York Sunday News, on alternate Sundays, dual positions that gave him a catbird seat in the fast lane of the rock and roll business during the golden era of the seventies.
 He coined the phrase "velvet mafia" in his "Top of the Pop" column — in reference to the Robert Stigwood Organization, a British record company and management group — but the term soon began to be used to describe the influential gay crowd who ran Hollywood and the fashion industry.

 Gaines spent a year on the road living with Alice Cooper, and in 1976 he published Me, Alice, by Alice Cooper with Steven Gaines, the first autobiography of a rock star.
 Published only in hardcover, the book has since become a collector's item and sells for up to $2500 a copy.

-In the early part of his career he wrote several other books about the music business, including The Love You Make, a biography of The Beatles; and Heroes and Villains, a biography of The Beach Boys, before briefly switching his focus to fashion designers, with biographies on Halston and Calvin Klein.

-In 1978 he wrote the lyrics for two major disco hits, "New York By Night" and "Like An Eagle," performed by actor and singer Dennis Parker and composed by Village People creator Jacques Morali.

-As Robert Granit, he published Another Runner in the Night in 1981, a novel about a homosexual film producer married to the daughter of a studio boss.
+In 1978, Gaines wrote the lyrics for two major disco hits, "New York By Night" and "Like An Eagle," performed by actor and singer Dennis Parker and composed by Village People creator Jacques Morali.
+In 1981, Gaines published the novel Another Runner in the Night, about a homosexual film producer married to the daughter of a studio boss, under the pen name Robert Granit.

-Gaines wrote the international best-seller, published in 1983, The Love You Make: An Insiders Story of the Beatles, with Beatle insider Peter Brown.
+Gaines wrote several other books about the music business.
+In 1983 he wrote The Love You Make: An Insider's Story of the Beatles, with Beatle insider Peter Brown.
 The book was on the New York Times Hardcover bestseller list for 16 weeks.
+In 1986, Gaines wrote Heroes and Villains, a biography of The Beach Boys, before briefly switching his focus to fashion designers, with biographies on Halston and Calvin Klein.

-In 1993, he co-founded the Hamptons International Film Festival.

-Gaines published his social and cultural history of the East End of Long Island, Philistines at the Hedgerow: Passion and Property in the Hamptons, in 1998.
+In 1993, Gaines co-founded the Hamptons International Film Festival.
+In 1998, Gaines published his social and cultural history of the East End of Long Island, Philistines at the Hedgerow: Passion and Property in the Hamptons.

-In 2021 his book, Simply Halston, a 1991 biography of the fashion designer Halston, was made into a Netflix series, Halston, starring Ewan McGregor, who won the Emmy Award for Best Actor for his portrayal of the fashion designer.
+In 2021, Gaines' book, Simply Halston, a 1991 biography of the fashion designer Halston, was made into a Netflix series, Halston, starring Ewan McGregor, who won the Emmy Award for Best Actor for his portrayal of the fashion designer.
 The Netflix series was also nominated for a Writers Guild Award for best screenplay adapted from a book.

-In 2024 his book, All You Need Is Love: An Oral History of The Beatles (with Peter Brown), was nominated for a Grammy award for Best Audio book.
+In 2024, Gaines' book, All You Need Is Love: An Oral History of The Beatles (with Peter Brown), was nominated for a Grammy award for Best Audio book.